michal-harish/drift/README.md

 Motivation
 ==========
-* Hadoop suffers from extensive I/O and although Map-Reduce is a good paradigm, data location must be exploited
+* Hadoop suffers from extensive I/O and although Map-Reduce is a good paradigm, data location must be exploited better
 * Cassandra is difficult to process sequentially and is slow to read anyway
 * Streaming approach is important as data grows but the most valuable computations are derived from larger data windows -> "continuous" filtering / mapping / hashing is necessary to avoid costly reductions
-* All data in real-world applications have TTL which can span months so Kafka segmentation approach seems reasonable instead of cassandra row-level ttl but very fast querying must be possible -> so segments must have a columnar format allow for high speed filtering without re-streaming the data to a remote process -> sending the mappers to the data rather then loading the data and then mapping like in Hadoop or Spark -> reducing will be limited but can be compensated with a Large HashTable format
+* All data in real-world applications have TTL which can span months so Kafka segmentation approach seems reasonable instead of cassandra row-level ttl but very fast sequential querying must be possible -> so segments must have a columnar format allow for high speed filtering without re-streaming the data to a remote process -> sending the mappers to the data rather then loading the data and then mapping like in Hadoop or Spark -> reducing will be limited but can be compensated with a Large HashTable format